-- we may be unable to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation or continuation of clinical trials; - regulators, institutional review boards, or IRBs, or ethics committees not authorizing us or our investigators to commence a clinical trial or conduct a clinical trial at a prospective trial site; - regulators may disagree as to the design or implementation of our clinical trials; - manufacturing issues relating to our third-party CMOs, including problems with manufacturing, supply quality, compliance with good manufacturing practice, or GMP, or obtaining from third parties sufficient quantities of a drug candidate for use in a clinical trial; - clinical trials of our drug candidates producing negative or inconclusive results, and additional clinical trials or abandoning drug development programs being required; - the number of patients required for clinical trials of our drug candidates being larger than we anticipate, enrollment being insufficient or slower than we anticipate, or patients dropping out at a higher rate than we anticipate; - clinical sites may deviate from trial protocols or drop out of trials; - selection of clinical endpoints that require prolonged periods of clinical observation or extended analysis of the resulting data;
+- we may be unable to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation or continuation of clinical trials; - regulators, institutional review boards, or IRBs, or ethics committees not authorizing us or our investigators to commence a clinical trial or conduct a clinical trial at a prospective trial site; - regulators may disagree as to the design or implementation of our clinical trials; - manufacturing issues relating to our third-party CMOs, including problems with manufacturing, supply quality, compliance with good manufacturing practice, or GMP, or obtaining from third parties sufficient quantities of a drug candidate for use in a clinical trial; - clinical trials of our drug candidates producing negative or inconclusive results, and additional clinical trials or abandoning drug development programs being required;

-- our third-party contractors failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all; - our having to suspend or terminate clinical trials of our drug candidates for various reasons, including a finding of a lack of clinical response or other unexpected characteristics or a finding that participants are being exposed to unacceptable health risks; and - the cost of clinical trials of our drug candidates being greater than we anticipate; and the supply or quality of our drug candidates, companion diagnostics or other materials necessary to conduct clinical trials of our drug candidates being insufficient or inadequate.
+- the number of patients required for clinical trials of our drug candidates being larger than we anticipate, enrollment being insufficient or slower than we anticipate, or patients dropping out at a higher rate than we anticipate; - clinical sites may deviate from trial protocols or drop out of trials; - selection of clinical endpoints that require prolonged periods of clinical observation or extended analysis of the resulting data; - our third-party contractors failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all; - our having to suspend or terminate clinical trials of our drug candidates for various reasons, including a finding of a lack of clinical response or other unexpected characteristics or a finding that participants are being exposed to unacceptable health risks; and - the cost of clinical trials of our drug candidates being greater than we anticipate; and the supply or quality of our drug candidates, companion diagnostics or other materials necessary to conduct clinical trials of our drug candidates being insufficient or inadequate.

 Clinical trials are expensive and difficult to design and implement and can take many years to complete, and their outcomes are inherently uncertain.
-Our research and development expenses amounted to US\$42.1 million, US\$54.5 million, and US\$27.2 million, for the years ended December 31, 2021, 2022 and six months ended June 30, 2023, respectively.
+Our research and development expenses amounted to US\$42.1 million, US\$54.5 million, and US\$58.2 million, for the years ended December 31, 2021, 2022 and 2023, respectively.
 With our further exploration of potential new drug candidates and indication expansion of our current drug candidates, we may need more capital to support our R&D activities.
 If we are unable to obtain sufficient capital resources in a timely manner, our clinical process may be adversely impacted.
-We could also face difficulties due to any number of reasons including, but not limited to, regulatory delay, complexities of analytical testing technology, shortage of clinical trial material supply, and health epidemics, such as the recent COVID-19 pandemic.
-For a detailed discussion about the impact from COVID-19 on our clinical development, see "- We may face force majeure risks, including the recent COVID-19 outbreak."
+We could also face difficulties due to any number of reasons including, but not limited to, regulatory delay, complexities of analytical testing technology, shortage of clinical trial material supply, and health epidemics.